On two-lane, two-way roadways you are likely to find any of these center line markings:

 - Two normal solid yellow lines.

-On undivided two-way roadways with four or more lanes the center line markings consist of a solid double yellow line.
+On undivided two-way roadways with four or more lanes the center line always consist of a solid double yellow line.

 What They Mean

-The lines mark where crossing the center line for passing is allowed or not allowed.
+The lines mark where crossing the center for passing is allowed or not allowed.

 A normal broken yellow line tells you that passing is allowed (a passing zone).

-When there is one broken and one solid line, traffic traveling adjacent to the broken line is allowed to pass (passing zone) and traffic traveling adjacent to the solid line is not allowed to pass (no-passing zone).
+When there is one broken and one solid line, traffic traveling adjacent to the broken line can pass (passing zone) and traffic traveling adjacent to the solid line is not allowed to pass (no-passing zone).

 Two normal solid yellow lines are used where crossing the center line markings for passing is prohibited for traffic traveling in either direction (no-passing zone).

-No-passing zone markings are typically used on approaches to grade crossings and at vertical and horizontal curves and other locations with limited sight distances or other special conditions.
+No-passing zones are typically found when you approach intersections, railroad crossings, hills, curves, and other locations with limited sight distances or other special conditions.

 When Can You Cross Double Yellow Lines?